Greater Richmond Youth Program Quality Improvement (RichmondYPQI)

 Training for youth workers and program managers in Social Emotional Awareness and Youth Methods Workshops.

+2025 Youth Program Quality Improvement (YPQI) Cycle will be listed soon!
 Contact garlandvw@vcu.edu for more information and to register.

 Richmond YPQI workshops are free of charge, open to anyone in the region, and will be held at the Mary and Frances Youth Center or offered virtually.
-Our Fall mini-cycle offerings include:
+Our mini-cycle offerings include:

 - Introduction to Program Quality and Self-Assessment Workshop: A two-hour in-person session.